Michael Dorn: Other work

-Dorn has appeared in a number of TV shows, films, and video games.
+Dorn has appeared in a number of TV shows, films and video games.
 He has been the spokesman for Neutrogena T-Gel Shampoo, and has appeared in a Dodge Dart car commercial.
+He voiced Marcus and Frank Horrigan in Fallout 2 and would later reprise the role of Marcus in Fallout: New Vegas.
 He appeared in a 2012 tongue-in-cheek television commercial for Chrysler as "Future Guy", a time traveler sent from the future to assist development of the 2013 Dodge Dart.
 He also plays the role of General Thain in the Castlevania: Hymn of Blood web series.

-Following his Star Trek career, he had supporting roles in a number of independent feature films, including Shadow Hours (2000), Lessons for an Assassin (2001), and The Santa Clause trilogy, in which he appeared in a minor role as the Sandman.
+Following his Star Trek career, he had supporting roles in a number of independent feature films, including Shadow Hours (2000), Lessons for an Assassin (2001) and The Santa Clause trilogy, in which he appeared in a minor role as the Sandman.
 Dorn reprised his role as Worf for cameo appearances on Webster and Family Guy, the latter with several of his fellow Next Generation castmates.
 He had a recurring role on the television series Castle, playing the therapist of NYPD police detective Kate Beckett.

 In March 2023, Dorn was announced as the writer for a comic starring Steel (John Henry Irons), whom he voiced in Superman: The Animated Series.
-Steelworks #1 will be published in June 2023, with art by Sami Basri.
+Steelworks #1 was published on June 6, 2023, with art by Sami Basri.

+Dorn provides the voice of the character Battle Beast in the animated series Invincible.

 Personal life

 A member of the Aircraft Owners and Pilots Association, Dorn is an accomplished pilot.
-He has flown with the Blue Angels as well as the Thunderbirds.
+He has flown with the Blue Angels and the Thunderbirds.
 He has owned several jet aircraft, including a Lockheed T-33 Shooting Star, which he jokingly refers to as his "starship", a North American F-86 Sabre, and currently owns a North American Sabreliner.
 Dorn also serves on several aviation organizations, one of which is the Air Force Aviation Heritage Foundation, where he is on the advisory board.
-He has done interviews for the "Private Jets" episode of Modern Marvels on The History Channel.
+Dorn was interviewed for the "Private Jets" episode of Modern Marvels on The History Channel.

 Dorn stated in a 2010 interview that he had been diagnosed with an "early early" stage of prostate cancer, which led him to become a vegan.